Wildwood (film)

-Wildwood is an upcoming American animated epic dark fantasy film directed by Travis Knight and written by Chris Butler, based on Colin Meloy's 2011 novel illustrated by Carson Ellis.
-Produced by Laika, the film features an ensemble voice cast led by Peyton Elizabeth Lee, Jacob Tremblay, Carey Mulligan, Mahershala Ali, Awkwafina, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Maya Erskine, Tantoo Cardinal, Tom Waits, and Richard E. Grant.
+Wildwood is an upcoming American epic stop-motion animated dark fantasy film directed by Travis Knight, and written by Chris Butler, based on Colin Meloy and Carson Ellis's 2011 novel.
+Produced by Laika, the film stars Peyton Elizabeth Lee, Jacob Tremblay, Carey Mulligan, Mahershala Ali, Awkwafina, Angela Bassett, Jake Johnson, Charlie Day, Amandla Stenberg, Jemaine Clement, Len Cariou, Maya Erskine, Tantoo Cardinal, Tom Waits, and Richard E. Grant.
+In the film, a teenage girl named Prue (Lee) and her classmate Curtis (Tremblay) travel into an enchanted forest in search of her infant brother after he is abducted.
+They find a manor and learn about a coming war from a mysterious woman who tragically lost her son.

-Development began in September 2011, weeks after the release of the novel, when Laika announced plans to adapt Wildwood as a stop-motion animated feature film.
-Despite having produced the trailer for the book, the full-length project was not yet officially announced due to its ambitious nature.
-Production was officially confirmed in September 2021, with Knight directing and co-producing with Sutner, and Butler writing the script.
+Development began in September 2011, just weeks after the release of Meloy's novel, when Laika announced plans to adapt Wildwood as an animated feature.
+Production was confirmed in September 2021, with Knight directing and co-producing with Arianne Sutner, and Butler writing the script.
 Most of the cast was revealed in August 2022.
-Production of the feature took place at Laika's facility studio outside Portland, Oregon, with Caleb Deschanel serving as the cinematographer.
+Production of the feature took place at Laika's facility studio in Hillsboro, Oregon, with Caleb Deschanel serving as the cinematographer.
+With a theatrical runtime of 132 minutes, Wildwood is the longest stop-motion animated film by runtime.

-The film is scheduled to be released in the United States in 2026.
+Wildwood will have its world premiere at the BFI London Film Festival on October 11, 2026, and is scheduled to be released in the United States by Fathom Entertainment on October 23, 2026.
+It is also Laika's first film to receive a PG-13 rating from the Motion Picture Association.

 Premise

-The plot follows Prue McKeel and her classmate Curtis Mehlberg as they are drawn into a hidden magical forest near Portland in an attempt to save Prue's kidnapped infant brother Mac from the crows, who are led by a mysterious woman named Alexandra.
+Prue McKeel and her classmate Curtis Mehlberg are drawn into a hidden magical forest near Portland in an attempt to save Prue's abducted infant brother Mac from the crows, who are led by a mysterious woman named Alexandra.